Universality in minor-closed graph classes

 This subsection introduces some elementary notions regarding planar graphs that form a foundation for the results in \cref{ForcingMinor}.
-A \defn{plane graph} is a graph embedded in the plane, i.e. drawn without crossings.
-A \defn{near-triangulation} is a 2-connected finite plane graph, in which each face, except possibly one, is bounded by a 3-cycle.
-The exceptional face is bounded by the \defn{outer cycle}.

-A graph $G$ is \defn{locally Hamiltonian} if for each vertex $v\in V(G)$, the subgraph $G[N_G(v)]$ has a Hamiltonian cycle.
-By definition, every locally Hamiltonian graph is locally finite.
-It is easily seen that every connected, locally Hamiltonian graph is 3-connected.
+A \defn{plane graph} is a graph embedded in the plane (that is, drawn without crossings).
+See \cite{Mo88} for a more formal treatment of embeddings of possibly infinite graphs on surfaces.
+A \defn{face} of a plane graph $G$ is an arcwise connected component of the set of points in the plane not in the embedding of $G$.
+A plane graph $G$ is \defn{outerplane} if there is a face $f$ of $G$ such that every vertex of $G$ is on the boundary of $f$.
+A graph is \defn{outerplanar} if it is isomorphic to an outerplane graph.

-A \defn{plane triangulation} is a connected locally Hamiltonian plane graph $G$ such that for each vertex $v\in V(G)$, there is a Hamiltonian cycle $C_v$ of $G[N_G(v)]$ such that $v$ is the only vertex of $G$ inside $C_v$ or $v$ is the only vertex of $G$ outside $C_v$.
+A \defn{plane triangulation} is a connected locally Hamiltonian plane graph $G$ such that for each vertex $v\in V(G)$, there is a Hamiltonian cycle $C_v$ of $G[N_G(v)]$ where $v$ is the only vertex of $G$ inside $C_v$ or $v$ is the only vertex of $G$ outside $C_v$.
 The subgraph of $G$ consisting of $v$, $C_v$, and the edges from $v$ to $C_v$ form a \defn{wheel centred at $v$}.
 A \defn{planar triangulation} is a planar graph that can be embedded in the plane as a plane triangulation.
-A planar triangulation $G$ is a \defn{triangulation of} a planar graph $H$ if $H$ is a spanning subgraph of $G$.

 \begin{lem} Every connected locally Hamiltonian plane graph $G$ is a plane triangulation. \end{lem}